Skip to main content

 The aim of the European Partnership for the Assessment of Risks from Chemicals (PARC) is to improve knowledge about chemical substances in order to better protect people's health and the environment.

 The partnership started in 2022.
-Open tenders are not planned, which is an exceptional case for this co-financed partnerships.
+Open tenders are not planned, which is an exceptional case for this co-financed partnership.

 A total of 200 partner organizations from 28 countries and EU institutions are involved in PARC.